wen-haox/ats-qwenai/prd.md

 ### 6.5 Narrow Demo Scope

 The hackathon version must prioritize a reliable vertical slice over broad feature coverage.
 The winning demo path is evidence harvesting, authorship/originality analysis, sandbox execution, claim verification, fit decision, human override, and scheduling link.

+### 6.6 MVP Golden Path

+The implementation MVP is one reliable golden path, not a full recruiting suite:

+1. One hiring role with a fixed weighted rubric.
+2. One known-good candidate fixture with resume text and one supported GitHub repository.
+3. One weak/forked candidate fixture that exposes unsupported or contradicted claims.
+4. One supported sandbox ecosystem.
+5. One persisted agent run from intake to credibility profile, decision, override, audit log, and scheduling link.
+6. One Alibaba Cloud deployment proof path.

+Any feature that does not strengthen this path is lower priority than demo reliability.

 ---